Bengt Nordenskiöld: Personal life

 On 16 October 1916, Nordenskiöld married Dagmar Werner (1897–1978), the daughter of the wholesaler Carl Linus Werner and Severina (Inez) Natalia (née Jehander).
 They had two children, Claës-Henrik Nordenskiöld (1917–2003), who also became an air force general, and Brita Christina (1919–1971) who was married 1940–1948 to Prince Ferdinand of Liechtenstein (1901–1981), a descendant of Prince Eduard Franz of Liechtenstein.
+Brita later remarried to Air Force Lieutenant Colonel Ulf Björkman.

 Nordenskiöld and Dagmar Werner divorced on 12 September 1934 and on 31 October 1934, he married Marie-Louise Elsa Eva Hanna Augusta Lambert-Meuller (1909–1996), the daughter of managing director August Fredrik Lambert Meuller and Elsa (née Flygare).
 The marriage was childless.
 He was the grandfather of Louise Nordenskiöld and grandfather of Prince Hanno von Liechtenstein.

 Death

-Nordenskiöld died on 28 January 1983 in Österhaninge and was buried in Southern Cemetery next to Kalmar Castle accompanied by his parents and later his two children.
+Nordenskiöld died on 28 January 1983 in Österhaninge Parish in Haninge Municipality, Stockholm County.
+He was buried on 21 June 1983 in the Southern Cemetery next to Kalmar Castle accompanied by his parents and later his two children.